micmejia/bible-dump/NKJV/Job/Job 22.md

 "The righteous see _it_ and are glad, And the innocent laugh at them:

 ###### 20
-'Surely our [^d]adversaries are cut down, And the fire consumes their remnant.'
+'Surely our adversaries are cut down, And the fire consumes their remnant.'

 ###### 21
 "Now acquaint yourself with Him, and be at peace; Thereby good will come to you.